(401) 485-6480 support@riregisteredagent.org Mon-Fri 9am-5pm ET

 A resident agent is a person or business entity designated to receive legal documents, official correspondence, and service of process on behalf of your Rhode Island business.
 Rhode Island uses the term "resident agent" rather than "registered agent," but the function is the same.
 Every LLC and corporation operating in Rhode Island is generally expected to maintain a resident agent with a physical address in the state.

-For $99 per year, Rhode Island Registered Agent provides professional resident agent service with same-day document forwarding, compliance alerts, and privacy protection.
+For $99 per year, we provide professional resident agent service with same-day document forwarding, compliance alerts, and privacy protection.

 What Does a Resident Agent Do?